-We have links with a range of Animal Care employers with whom we are able to arrange placements.
-300 hours placement experience is included in this qualification.
-This can take place in a wide range of environments e.g. dog groomer, zoo, pet shop, kennels, stables, farms.
+Work placement experience is also included as a requirement in completing this qualification, and we have links with a range of animal care sector employers with whom we are often able to arrange placements.
+Work placement experience can take place in a wide range of environments e.g. veterinary surgery, boarding and day care provision, dog groomer, zoo, pet shop, stables and farms.

 You will have the opportunity to take part in a variety of trips to zoos and other animal care settings.
-There are also opportunities to take part in activities such as reed bed planting and wildlife population sampling.
-We also have visiting speakers who talk to the learners about careers e.g. Police dog handlers, RPSCA inspectors.
+There are also opportunities to take part in activities such as wildlife population surveying, conservation campaigns and fundraising events.
+We encourage the participation of visiting speakers, who can also provide valuable information to the learners regarding potential careers e.g. police dog handlers, conservation work

 Mandatory units are:

-The majority of assessment is achieved through assignments (including essays, practical reports, posters and oral presentations).
-Class tests may also occasionally be used.
-Learners should expect 3-5 assignments per unit.
-A significant part of the assessment is achieved through logging specific practical activities in the Animal Rescue Centre.
+Assessment is achieved through assignments (including essays, practical reports, posters and oral presentations) and external assessments which include examinations.
+A significant part of the assessment is achieved through logging specific practical activities in the Animal Rescue Centre and work placement experience.

-5 GCSEs Grade 4 (old grade C) or above with English and Maths.
+5 GCSEs Grade 4 (old grade C) or above to include English, Maths and Science.

 After Your Course

-This course is equivalent to 3 A-Levels, allowing learners to progress onto University courses such as Veterinary Nursing, Wildlife Conservation, Zoology or Animal Science.
-Learners may also progress into apprenticeships in Animal Management, or into careers such as Assistant Zookeeper or Animal Technician.
+This course is equivalent to 3 A-Levels, allowing learners to progress onto higher education courses such as Marine Biology, Veterinary Nursing, Wildlife Conservation, Zoology or Animal Science.
+Learners may also progress into apprenticeships in animal management, veterinary nursing or into careers such as an assistant zookeeper or animal technician.

 This course is funded by the government and may be free if you are: